 Given the high operational impact of TOOs, no constraints or follow-up observations over and above those included in the proposal RPS forms and recommended by the peer review will be accepted.
 All follow-up observations whose timing depends on events close to the trigger need to be included in the original proposal forms and will be counted as separate TOOs with category determined by the requested time delay between the event and the observation.
 All trigger criteria must be specified in the appropriate fields on the RPS form.
+Follow-up observations that have a longer lead time (> 12 days) are classified as constrained observations.

-Those proposing for a Pre-Approved TOO should be aware that any such observations awarded for a given observing Cycle, but not accomplished, cannot be carried over to the next Cycle, although they can be proposed for again.
-Since the CfP is being released prior to the end of Cycle 7, there may be a set of selected and Pre-Approved Cycle 7 TOOs that have not been triggered.
-Proposers may choose to assume that these will not have been triggered by the time Cycle 8 starts (about December 2006).
-If the current cycle TOO is triggered, the PI/observer should indicate on the trigger form (RfO) whether or not the observation should cancel the proposed/accepted Cycle 8 TOO observation.
+Those proposing for a Pre-Approved TOO should be aware that any such observations awarded for a given observing Cycle, but not accomplished, cannot be carried over to the next Cycle, although they may be re-proposed.
+Since the CfP is being released prior to the end of this Cycle, there may be a set of selected and Pre-Approved TOOs for this Cycle that have not been triggered.
+Proposers may choose to assume that these will not have been triggered by the time the next Cycle starts (about December 2008).
+If the current cycle TOO is triggered, the PI/observer should indicate on the trigger form (RfO) whether or not the observation should cancel the TOO observation proposed/accepted for the new Cycle.